 Soil Microbes vs. Gut Microbes

-A century ago, soil organisms were normal components in our food, but urbanization and the subsequent rise in processed food production has virtually eliminated soil-based organisms from our diets.
-These microbes are only transient visitors to the human microbiome, and even though we used to consume more of them, SBOs were never part of the symbiotic relationship that keeps our immune systems strong.
-SBOs do provide some health benefit when introduced to the microbiome, as these microbes trigger antibodies that act as our main defenders.
+A century ago, soil-based organisms were normal components in our food, but urbanization and the subsequent rise in processed food production has virtually eliminated them from our diets.
+These microbes are only transient visitors to the human microbiome, and even though we used to consume more of them, SBOs were never meant to be part of the symbiotic relationship between our gut and our immune system.

 Why SBOs may not be safe as supplements

-Even though soil probiotics serve as natural inoculation when ingested, this does not make them appropriate strains for probiotic supplements.
-Now that our gut microbiomes are less familiar with SBOs (due to a decrease in exposure), and most of our gut microbiomes are compromised, they can compete with our resident gut flora rather than complement them.
-In some instances, SBOs can become pathogenic, and this scenario is more likely when an individual has dysbiosis or a microbial imbalance.
-One of the primary reasons to supplement with probiotics is to counteract the devastation that environmental toxins, the overuse of antibiotics, and modern dietary choices have wrought on one’s gut flora balance.
-With that understanding, it may seem logical to supplement with SBOs since we no longer ingest them regularly, but this line of logic is a major cause of disagreement among leading experts.
+One of the primary reasons to supplement with probiotics is to help counteract the devastation that environmental toxins, the overuse of antibiotics, and modern dietary choices have wrought on our gut flora balance.
+While it may seem logical to supplement with SBOs since we no longer ingest them regularly, this line of logic is a major cause of disagreement among experts.

-It makes sense to replace probiotics that are supposed to live in the digestive tract since an imbalance
+You see, it makes sense to replace probiotics that are supposed to live in the digestive tract, because an imbalance

-It is also this spore-forming trait makes a Bacillus infection incredibly difficult to treat.
-The spores are so tough that they can hibernate in the intestines throughout a course of strong antibiotic therapy only to resurface after the threat has passed.
+It's also this spore-forming trait that makes a Bacillus overgrowth incredibly difficult to treat.
+The spores are so tough that they can hibernate in the intestines throughout a course of strong antibiotic therapy, only to resurface after the threat has passed.

-According to the U.S Environmental Protection Agency (EPA), many species of Bacillus can cause serious infections and food poisoning, while others are opportunistic pathogens that make great insecticides.
-Bacillus subtilis, considered a comparatively benign member of this genus, is one of the species used in SBO supplements.
-Subtilis is also an active ingredient in many industrial detergents and cleaners, and the EPA cautions against allergic reactions and sensitivities to products containing these microbes.
+According to the U.S Environmental Protection Agency (EPA), many species of Bacillus can cause serious healthy issues, while others are opportunistic bacteria that make great insecticides.
+Bacillus subtilis, considered a comparatively benign member of this genus, is one of the species used in SBO supplements—but subtilis is also an active ingredient in many industrial detergents and cleaners, and the EPA cautions against allergic reactions and sensitivities to products containing these microbes.

 What you don’t know CAN hurt you.

-Compared to traditional probiotics, research information regarding the safety of SBOs is limited.
-Studies show that some SBOs are pathogenic to mammals, and there are species that release peptides capable of interfering with hemoglobin production.
+Compared to traditional probiotics, research regarding the safety of SBOs is limited.
+Studies indicate that some SBOs are harmful to mammals, and there are species that release peptides capable of interfering with hemoglobin production.
 Even the least virulent of these organisms are able to integrate foreign genetic material and alter their own cellular makeup.
-We have no idea what this could mean in the end, but that is a frightening concept, nonetheless.
+We have no idea what this could mean in the end, but it's a frightening concept, nonetheless.

-We spoke with one professional in the probiotics industry and his first comment was: “I think SBOs are fine if added to food but I do not recommend them if they are in a higher quantity supplement form.”
-Next we asked, “Would you eat food products with added SBOs?”
-His reply: “Well, no. And my son is immune compromised, so I definitely don’t let him eat those products because the verdict is still out.”
+We spoke with one professional in the probiotics industry who stated, “I think SBOs are fine if added to food but I do not recommend them if they are in a higher quantity supplement form.”
+When asked if he would eat food products with added SBOs, his reply was, “Well, no. And my son is immune compromised, so I definitely don’t let him eat those products because the verdict is still out.”
 Hmmm…

 Julie Hays is the Communications Director here at Hyperbiotics.
 Health writer and mama of two little girls, Julie's on a mission to empower others to live lives free of the microbial depletion many of us face today.
 For more ideas on how you can maximize wellness and benefit from the power of probiotics, be sure to subscribe to our newsletter.